eddieshields/ToyGenerator/README.md

 source build.sh
 ```

-Otherwise see [Compilation README](doc/READMEs/compilation.md) for more details.
+Otherwise see [Compilation](doc/READMEs/compilation.md) for more details.

 Each time you log back in call ```. setup.sh``` from the repository root.